 Review received from PK of London on 07/06/2019

-Transfer from Bordeaux at 14:00 and arrival to Saint Etienne de Baïgorry.
-Visit this old and famous city and enjoy dinner in a typical Basque restaurant in the middle of the historical part of Saint Jean Pied-de-Port (not included).
-Overnight in a 3 star B&B.
+Transfer from Bordeaux Airport to Mimizan with clients arriving by plane or train, and then from Mimizan to Saint Etienne de Baïgorry.
+Night in a 3 stars Bed and Breakfast.
+Visit of this old and famous city.
+Dinner common to a typical Basque restaurant in the middle of the historical part of Saint Jean Pied-de-Port.

-Departure at 10:30am, time to discover the traditional life of the Basque people in the valley and enjoy a good lunch testing the local produce.
-Ascent of the Harguibel mountain on the Spanish side.
-We'll then cross the Spanish virgin forest – an unforgettable moment!
-Night in Banca at the Hotel Erreguina.
-For tonight's dinner we'll get to taste trout fresh the Banca Valley River.
+10h30, time to discover the traditional life of the Basque people in the valley and the black and white porc Kintoa saved 20 years ago from the extinction.
+12h00 Lunch in a restaurant testing the Basque speciality and the local wine.
+14h30 Ascent of the Harguibel mountain and the spanish side.
+Then crossing of the Spanish virgin forest – an unforgettable moment!
+18h30 Night in Banca in the hotel Erreguina **.
+Dinner with testing the famous trouts of the Banca Valley River. .

 Days 6 & 7